Jonas Häkkinen

-Jonas Häkkinen (born March 21, 1999) is a professional footballer who currently plays for Irish club Cork City.
+Jonas Häkkinen (born March 21, 1999) is a professional footballer who plays for Kerry in the League of Ireland First Division.
 Born in Canada, he has represented Finland at youth level.

 Early life

-Born in Vancouver, Canada, to Finnish parents from Turku, Häkkinen holds dual citizenship of Canada and Finland.
+Born in Vancouver, Canada, to Finnish parents from Turku, Häkkinen holds dual citizenship of Finland and Canada.

 Club career

-VPS

 On November 11, 2018, Häkkinen left Canada to join VPS in Finland.
 He departed the team upon their relegation to the Ykkönen at the end of the season.

-FC Haka

 Häkkinen signed with newly promoted side FC Haka on January 22, 2020.